akovalenko/aigen-idletee/README.md

 ## NAME

-**idletee** - copy standard input to standard output while monitoring data flow patterns
+**idlecat** - copy standard input to standard output while monitoring data flow patterns

 ## SYNOPSIS

 ```
-idletee [OPTION]...
+idlecat [OPTION]...
 ```

 ## DESCRIPTION

-**idletee** is a utility that copies data from standard input to standard output while monitoring the "idleness" of the data stream.
+**idlecat** is a utility that copies data from standard input to standard output while monitoring the "idleness" of the data stream.
 It can detect when a data stream becomes active after being inactive for a period, when it becomes inactive after being active, or when it reaches an end-of-file condition.

 This utility is especially useful when included in pipelines to detect and react to unusual events, such as: